-Major infractions include, but are not limited to, the following:
+Other major infractions resulting in a disciplinary response include, but are not limited to, the following:

-- Snow, ice, or rock throwing - Use of profane or vulgar language - Deliberate or malicious damage to the school, campus, or student property - Involvement in fighting, harassment, and/or bullying - Possessing or use of tobacco, alcohol, drugs/drug paraphernalia, or pornographic materials - Possession and/or use of weapons o definition of "weapon" includes both traditional and non-traditional implements created for and capable of harming self or others - Acts of lying, cheating, stealing - Disregard of classroom rules and school policy - Leaving the premises without parent or school permission
+- Snow, ice, or rock throwing; - Use of profane or vulgar language; - Deliberate or malicious damage to the school, campus, or student property; - Involvement in fighting, harassment, and/or bullying; - Acts of lying, cheating, stealing; - Disregard of classroom rules and school policy; - Leaving the premises without parent or school permission.

-The school reserves the right to adjust the discipline policy to accommodate Virtue-based Restorative Discipline implementation at any time.
+The school reserves the right to add to or adjust the discipline policy at any time.